colvercm/m1-hw1-colver-caitlin/README.md

 ## Career Goals
 1. Graduate from UF's Masters of Web Design and Communications program.
     1. Hopefully with a GPA 3.5 or higher.
-2. Land a job as a front end web developer.
+2. Land a job as a front end web developer
     1. I would like to start at an entry-level position and work my way up to gain experience.
 3. Open a consultanting buisness with my wife.